 What will we cover?

-The class will look closely at a range of Dylan’s songs and albums from throughout his career, examining his encounter with and response to American culture in four interrelated contexts.
-Individual songs (or excepts where appropriate) will be selected by the tutor ahead of each session and sent to students, which will then be the focus of each of the four sessions on the following subjects and contexts:
+The class will look closely at a range of Dylan’s songs and albums from throughout his career, examining his encounter with and response to American culture.
+We will explore an album each week selected from various periods of Dylan’s career.
+Individual songs (or excerpts where appropriate) will be selected by the tutor ahead of each session and sent to students.

 What will I achieve?

 By the end of this course you should be able to...